'There is no room to put these bodies,' Alabama health official says as Covid-19 deaths climb - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Melissa Alonso, Virginia Langmaid, Mallory Simon, Jen Christensen, Jennifer Henderson and Alta Spells contributed to this report.
+CNN’s Melissa Alonso, Virginia Langmaid, Mallory Simon, Kristen Holmes, Jen Christensen, Jennifer Henderson and Alta Spells contributed to this report.

 Comments